David Drumm expelled from Chartered Accountants Ireland

 “We are in agreement that unfortunately Mr Drumm’s conduct was in the most serious end of the scale,” Mr McEllin said.

-The body was entitled to levy a fine of up to €30,000, but the amount charged took into account Mr Drumm’s acceptance of the charges and his current circumstances.
+The body was entitled to levy a fine of up to €30,000, but the amount charged – which matched an offer put forward by Mr Drumm – took into account his acceptance of the charges and his current circumstances.

 “He has lost everything,” Mr Staines said.